Syracuse Orange: Archbold Stadium

 Thanks to a $600,000 gift by Syracuse University trustee and Standard Oil President, John D. Archbold, what was publicized as the "Greatest Athletic Arena in America" opened in 1907.
 Designed to resemble the Roman Colosseum and to never become outdated, Archbold Stadium became a trademark of Syracuse football.
 The stadium formed a massive concrete oval, 670 feet (204 m) long and 475 feet (145 m) wide.
 It was 100 feet (30 m) longer and only 22 feet (7 m) thinner than the JMA Wireless Dome, and more than 6 million Orangemen football fans passed through its gates.

 From 1907 until 1978, Archbold Stadium was the home of SU football.
 Archbold opened up with a bang when the Orange defeated Hobart 28–0.
 It went out in style 71 years later, with an improbable victory over second-ranked Navy 20–17.
 Syracuse posted a record of 265–112–50 at Archbold, and it housed many great teams.
 It was home of the 1915 squad, which was invited to play in the prestigious Rose Bowl and outscored its opponents 331 to 16.
 The 1959 team also called Archbold home en route to SU's only National Championship.

 In 1978, SU fans said good-bye forever to the historic stadium.
 Archbold was demolished to make way for the new on-campus facility, the JMA Wireless Dome, which opened in 1980.

 Championships

 NCAA team championships

-Syracuse University has won 16 NCAA team national championships.
+Syracuse has won 16 NCAA team national championships.